OpenMA/openma-doc/api/nightly/c++/classma_1_1_node.md

     const  std::string  & ma::Node::description ( ) const noexcept

 Returns the description of the node.
 By default the description is empty.
-You can also access to this information using the property 'description'.
+You can also access this information using the property 'description'.

 ------------------------------------------------------------------------